ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 process (just another container), making all of the contained files available to subsequent ``COPY`` and ``ADD`` commands for pushing content into the target image.
 The size of the build context should be minimised in order to speed up the build process.
-This should be done by specifying a path with in the project that contains only the files that are required to be added to the image.
+This should be done by specifying a path within the project that contains only the files that are required to be added to the image.